bear-jordan/ngo-impact-modeling/README.md

-# Mecklenburg Voter Analysis: Are NGOs Able to Increase Voter Turnout?
+# Voter Analysis: Are NGOs Able to Increase Voter Turnout?

 ## Table of Contents